 Non-host species can also impact disease dynamics through predation upon hosts or pathogens.
 I am studying the ability of potential Bd predators (Daphnia) to reduce infection in amphibian hosts.
 Daphnia are non-selective grazers of detritus and small aquatic organisms (e.g. bacteria, fungi and protists).
 Since Bd swims through water to infect its hosts, Daphnia may directly consume Bd, reducing infection in amphibians.
 I have found that Daphnia can reduce Bd levels in water and infection in tadpoles, but these effects vary with species, algal concentration and Daphnia density.
 Thus, the effects of Daphnia on Bd are context-dependent.

 Hosts under stress may have impaired immune function and lack the ability to launch an effective immune response to a pathogen.
 However, some environmental stressors can also directly affect pathogens, altering their ability to infect hosts.
-I have studied the effects of stress on susceptibility of amphibians to Bd by exposing amphibians to exogenous corticosterone (to isolate stress in larval hosts) or to ultraviolet-B radiation in outdoor mesocosms (stress for the host and pathogen).
-In both of these studies, I found direct effects of stress on the tadpole host, but no influence on infection.
-These studies indicate that stress may not play a role in altering Bd infection in tadpoles, but I am continuing to study the effects of stress on post-metamorphic infection.
+One aspect of my research has investigated the effects of stress on susceptibility of amphibians to Bd.
+I have exposed amphibian hosts to stressors such as exogenous corticosterone and to ultraviolet-B radiation, while exposing them to Bd.
+In these studies, I found direct effects of stress on the host, but no influence on infection.
+Therefore, stress may not play a role in altering Bd infection in amphibians, indicating that global increases in Bd prevalence are likely due to other factors.